WebAssembly/spec/spectec/test-prose/TEST.md

   - (2 ^ n_A) must be less than or equal to (n / 8).
   - (n / 8) must be less than ($size(nt) / 8).
 - Let mt be C.MEM[0].
-- If n is defind,
+- If n is defined,
   - nt must be equal to in.
 - The instruction is valid with type [I32]->[nt].